cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 **Note:** To make sure you have the proper .NET Framework version(s) installed, follow [this guide](manual-stemcell-dotnet-version-guide.md)

-## Step 5: Build & Install BOSH Agent
+## Step 5: Download & Install BOSH Agent

-BOSH Agent and dependencies are provided as a package in releases on Github.
+Download the **agent.zip** for your desired release [here](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder/releases).

-If you need to build from source, then use the provided steps to do so.
+Or, if you really need to build from source, follow the steps below.

 - On your host (NOT in the VM for your stemcell), run `rake package:agent`
 - Transfer `build/agent.zip` you built in the previous step, or the `agent.zip` downloaded from the releases page to your Windows VM.